 What is the difference between a domain registrar and a web hosting provider?

-A domain registrar specializes in registering and managing domain names, while a web hosting provider offers server space and technologies to host websites.
-Some companies provide both services, but they serve distinct functions.
+A domain registrar handles registering and managing domain names, while a web hosting provider gives you server space to run your website.
+Some companies do both, but they're different services.

 Can I transfer my domain to another registrar?